My Town – In love with Mijas, Spain

 Real Estate Specialist, Costa del Sol

 MIJAS, COSTA DEL SOL: I am a very passionate person and constantly seeking for new bright experiences and emotions.
-I am an explorer by nature and always try to discover new interesting places rich in history, entertainment, natural beauty, picturesque surrounding and interesting people.
-Mijas is the town that answers all of these desires but is not new for me, I keep visiting this amazing town again and again since 1993.
-I live on Costa del Sol and love this amazing place with all my heart – it beats in absolute unison with my nature.
+I am an explorer by nature and always try to discover new interesting places rich in history.
+Mijas answers all these desires but is not new for me, I keep visiting this town since 1993.

 Where do you live?
 I live on Mijas Costa, Malaga, South of Spain.

 I grew up: Tallinn, the capital of Estonia